hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ```

 **NOTE**: For backward compatibility concerning HPE Smart Array SR devices, HPE Gen10 and Gen10 Plus servers offer the possibility to manage those devices using both `SmartStorageConfig` and `Storage` data types.
 However, always stick to a single management data type.
 Mixing those data types may lead to hazardous results.

+**NOTE**: Gen11 HPE servers don't implement the `SmartStorageConfig` OEM data type.
+The `Storage` data type and its sub-resources (Volume, Drive) is the only implemented type.

+Refer to the [HPE Storage Controllers: Management Overview](https://www.hpe.com/psnow/doc/a50006146enw?from=app&section=search&isFutureVersion=true) document for more information

 ### Network adapters